Updated October 2022

 Have you ever quit a job because working conditions were just too terrible to bear?

-Maybe you had to stand for too long, or work in a cramped space that was too hot or too cold.
-Or maybe you hurt yourself on equipment that was poorly maintained, malfunctioning, and basically unsafe to use?
+Maybe you had to stand for too long or work in a cramped space that was too hot or too cold.
+Or maybe you hurt yourself on equipment that was poorly maintained, malfunctioning, or simply unsafe to use.